Eritrea travel advice

 The laws of Eritrea prohibit sexual acts between individuals of the same sex.

-2SLGBTQI+ travellers should carefully consider the risks of travelling to Eritrea.
+2SLGBTQI+ persons should carefully consider the risks of travelling to Eritrea.

 Travel and your sexual orientation, gender identity, gender expression and sex characteristics